 Course Equivalency Approvals

 If you're going on an affiliate or exchange program, you'll be taking that institution's courses taught by their faculty.
-The semester before you depart, you'll need to determine what the Loyola equivalent is for each of the courses you'll be taking abroad.
-The process by which you request to have your study abroad courses of interest reviewed is embedded into your Loyola Study Abroad application, so after you've been accepted, make sure you login and access your application, then follow the steps to complete your course equivalency review process.
+The semester before you depart, you'll need to get your study abroad course equivalencies approved.
+This means you'll select potential courses to take abroad, submit details on those courses, then you'll receive official notification from Loyola what your study abroad courses will count for back at Loyola.
+The process by which you request to have your study abroad courses of interest reviewed and approved is embedded into your Loyola Study Abroad application, so after you've been accepted, make sure you login and access your application, then follow the steps to complete your course equivalency review process.
 If you don't complete your course equivalency review, your abroad classes will all count as general electives.

 You must meet with your academic advisor to talk about your study abroad program's courses and how those foreign courses can fit into major, minor, core, Engaged Learning or other requirements at Loyola.
 For example, you should discuss how many credit hours you need to graduate, which core courses you still need to fulfill, and whether you need to take any upper-level courses.
 You also must ask the Loyola academic department(s) housing your major and minor programs for their applicable policies, such as if they have prohibitions on taking certain courses away from Loyola.

 Note that for students studying abroad at Rome, Vietnam, or on a Loyola faculty-led program, there is no course equivalency approval process.
 All courses at Rome, Vietnam, and on Loyola faculty-led programs are Loyola courses and are treated the same as the Loyola courses taught at LSC and WTC.